craftcms/docs/docs/commerce/1.x/docs/customer-info-fields.md

 ## General

-The Customer Info field allows you to add Commerce related customer information to the Craft user profile's field layout.
+The Customer Info field allows you to add Commerce related customer information to the Craft user field layout.
 This allows you to see the past orders for a customer as well as all addresses they have in their address book.

 <img src="assets/customer-info-field.png" width="600" alt="Product Field Modal.">